volopasse/Ramblings-of-a-hackintosher/Post-Install.md

 * Something else (check the [kext repo](https://1drv.ms/f/s!AiP7m5LaOED-mo9XA4Ml-69cwAsikQ) for a fitting kext)

 ## Step 3 - Setting up the config.plist
-Yet again, for ease of use you'll have to install [Clover Configurator](http://mackie100projects.altervista.org/download-mac.php?version=classic) and configure our config.plist with that.
-Again you can also use [Clover Configurator Cloud (it's a little outdated but still functional)](http://cloudclovereditor.altervista.org/cce/index.php).
+Yet again, for ease of use you'll have to install [Clover Configurator](http://mackie100projects.altervista.org/download-clover-configurator/) and configure our config.plist with that.
+Again you can also use [Clover Configurator Cloud](http://cloudclovereditor.altervista.org/cce/index.php).

 First, [mount the EFI partition](Tips.md#how-to-mount-efi) of the install media and the disk you installed High Sierra on.